Tomás Frías: First term (1872–1873)

-One of the first administrative acts of the new administration was to conclude a diplomatic agreement that was signed on December 5 between the Minister of Foreign Affairs, Casimiro Corral, and the Minister Plenipotentiary of Chile, Santiago Lindsay.
-The purpose of the agreement was to settle any issues which had arisen during the negotiations of the earlier boundary treaty of August 10, 1866.
+One of the first administrative acts of the newly formed government was to conclude a diplomatic agreement that was signed on 5 December between the Minister of Foreign Affairs, Casimiro Corral, and the Minister Plenipotentiary of Chile, Santiago Lindsay.
+The purpose of the agreement was to settle any issues which had arisen during the negotiations of the earlier boundary treaty of 1866.
 Corral had already announced, in his memorandum to the Assembly of 1872, that negotiations were under way to smooth out these difficulties.
 However, two stipulations were contested vehemently by the Assembly.
 The first was the division of the guano deposits and profits between the two nations; the second regarded the export rights of the metals extracted from the territory between the parallels 23º and 25º.
 These issues would not cease to be a hotbed of tension for the two nations in the future.
-Corral reported he had reached an agreement with Chile and was ordered to submit a transcript of the negotiations, to be presented for discussion for the next extraordinary Assembly, to be convened on 23 April, 1873.

-A major controversy during his first term was the López Gama affair.
+Corral reported he had reached an agreement with Chile and was ordered to submit a transcript of the negotiations, to be presented for discussion for the next extraordinary Assembly, to be convened on 23 April 1873.
+Foreign relations with the United States were also a matter of importance during Frías' first term.
+Upon the death of Morales and the inauguration of Frías, the President of the United States, Ulysses S. Grant wrote the following message to the new administration:Great and Good Friend:— I have had the honor to receive the letter which Your Excellency addressed to me on the 1st of December 1872, announcing your accession, under the Constitution of your Country, to the Chief Magistracy of Bolivia, left vacant by the sudden and melancholy death of General Morales.
+Permit me to wish you every success in discharging the duties of the high trust which has devolved upon you, and to express the hope that the relations between the United States and Bolivia may be no less amicable during your administration than they have happily been in the past.— Your Good Friend,— U.S. Grant.A major controversy during his first term was the López Gama affair.
 The affair started when the entrepreneur Pedro López Gama sued the government for the loss of 200,000 tons of guano, amounting to 2,000,000 pesos.
 López won the lawsuit against the Bolivian government, the court ruling that a 1,000,000 peso compensation was in order.
 In order to pay such a figure, the State was forced to auction off the estaca-mines of Aullagas to the highest bidder.
 López, who purchased the majority of said mines, would end up the sole remaining owner of the Bolivian mining interests in the Atacama.